 It is best not to view this in landscape mode.

 Title: Alert: For The Times, Book of Secrets

-Above is a commemorative issued in 2000 after the grand total eclipse, from the Bank of Rumania
+Above is a commemorative issued in 2000 after the grand total eclipse, from the Bank of Rumania.

-An even greater phenomena occurred 104 years ago, one which was so phenomenal people spoke of it for decades and decades, namely an earth defying description bordering as an eclipse when it started, because the skies were darkened like an eclipse—and then turned different colors, which is described in this digital book— but unlike an eclipse, a solar disc played havoc with people and which scared the hell out of them.
-Almost 21 years later, I am sure there were many who were privy to that 1917 phenomena when all of a sudden, there followed a havoc with earth’s skies—and surely, there must have been some thinking, here we go again.
+An even greater phenomena occurred 106 years ago, one which was so phenomenal people spoke of it for decades and decades, namely an earth defying description bordering as an eclipse when it started, because the skies were darkened like an eclipse—and then turned different colors, which is described in this digital book— but unlike an eclipse, a solar disc played havoc with people and which scared the hell out of them.
+Almost 21 years later, I am sure there were many who were privy to that 1917 phenomena when all of a sudden, there followed a new havoc with earth’s skies—and surely, there must have been some thinking, here we go again.

 January 25-26, 1938

-A great Aurora was seen over the whole of Europe, and also witnessed in California and as far south as Southern Australia, Sicily, Portugal and across the Atlantic to Bermuda, January of 1938.
+A great Aurora was seen over the whole of Europe, and also witnessed in California and as far south as southern Australia, Sicily, Portugal and across the Atlantic to Bermuda, January of 1938.